Glenn Tamplin: Early life and personal life

-In July 2018, Tamplin spoke about how Muay Thai helped him recover from unspecified addictions.
+In July 2018, Tamplin said that Muay Thai had helped him recover from unspecified addictions.

 Involvement in football

+Playing career

+Tamplin became a keen follower of football when growing up, and by the age of eleven, he was playing district and county football, as well as for the academies of West Ham United and Leyton Orient.
+At the age of fourteen, he joined Orient, but was released six months later.

+Following this, he continued playing district and county football, but gave up his dreams of playing professionally.
+He played semi-professionally for Barkingside, while working for Rainham Steel.
+He later played for Barking.

 Billericay Town

 In November 2016, a Tamplin-led consortium had withdrawn their bid to take over Dagenham & Redbridge, after the board of directors removed their support for the offer.
 In December 2016, Tamplin purchased non-league football team Billericay Town; the initial acquisition which was widely reported was followed by the signings of former star professionals Paul Konchesky, Jamie O'Hara and Jermaine Pennant.
 Tamplin invested over £2,000,000 in the club for improvements and a new pitch.
 Tamplin showed the unique murals and changes of the changing rooms to Sky Sports, along with match rituals.
 In the 2017–18 season, Tamplin assumed the manager's position at the club and guided them to the first round of the FA Cup.

 On 24 February 2018, Tamplin sacked himself as manager of the club, following three straight league defeats to Leiston, Folkestone Invicta and Wealdstone, and a disagreement with his players after asking them to give up a week's wages following the poor run.
 However, he rehired himself just two days later.
 On 4 April, for the second time in two months, Tamplin announced via an interview on YouTube, entitled "Understanding me – Glenn Tamplin", that he would again resign his post as manager.
-On 2 September, Tamplin released a statement via the official Billericay Town website that the club were now up for sale, citing two incidents where he was reported to police for alleged drug abuse (which he claimed were unfounded) and had led to the police questioning him about the allegations in front of members of his family.
+On 2 September, Tamplin released a statement via the official Billericay Town website that the club were now up for sale, citing two incidents where he was reported to police for alleged drug abuse (which he said were unfounded) and had led to the police questioning him about the allegations in front of members of his family.
 Tamplin stated that he could "take the personal abuse but now it has started to affect my health and my family.
 For me it has now crossed the line."

 On 18 September 2019, Billericay Town announced Tamplin had stepped down as owner and director of the club.

 Romford

 In November 2019, Tamplin joined Romford, immediately sacking manager Paul Martin and appointing himself in place.
-On 4 March 2021, as result of the COVID-19 pandemic, Romford announced Tamplin had left the club.
+On 4 March 2021, as result of the COVID-19 pandemic, Romford announced that Tamplin had left the club.